KinoHermes0/kinos-modpack/README.md

 # Kino's Modpack
-A simple modpack for people who are used to having Forge and OptiFine and are curious to see what equivalents Fabric has to offer.
-You could consider this modpack a "starting point" to optimize your game before adding more functional mods or you could just play this as if it was vanilla - the choice is yours.
+A simple modpack for people who are used to having Forge and OptiFine and want a few extra features that you won't find in vanilla.
+It's a slightly more feature rich version of Fabulously Optimized.

 The pack only adds performance and graphics enhancements to the client, so **it works on every world and server**.